 Iceland has many famous iconic landmarks and national parks off the beaten track.
 Some are easily accessible, others only by specified vehicles, many only during the summer months and most, reachable with the help of a local guide.

-Their traditions, history and Icelandic language are of utmost importance to the Icelandic locals.
+Traditions, history and the Icelandic language are of utmost importance to the Icelandic locals.
 For many, the belief still remains for elves, trolls, and other figures in the mythical times of the Norse past.
 If you wish to experience more and learn about the past of this diverse land, a local guide will be delighted to help.

-- Glimpse the elusive and playful Arctic Fox on a multi-day adventure in Hornstrandir Nature Reserve in the Westfjords.
+- Glimpse the elusive and playful Arctic Fox in Hornstrandir Nature Reserve in the Westfjords

-6. Summer Music Festivals under the Midnight Sun
+5. Enjoy Summer Festivals under the Midnight Sun

 Covered from head to toe in constant sunshine, the Midnight Summer Sun in Iceland is celebrated by locals, tourists and even the wildlife.
 We encourage you to get familiar with the Nordic Midnight Sun and its gorgeous golden abundance in advance.

 Creating a delicate atmosphere that is filled with joy, adventures and excellent music, summer in Iceland is enhanced through a mixture of major and intimate celebrations.
 Not only that, Icelanders love to express themselves.
-In May, Iceland's capital hosts the Reykjavík Art Festival, celebrating music, visual arts, dance, literature and innovation.
+If you travel in the summer, prepare for celebrations, music, visual arts, dance, literature and innovation.

 One of the singular most important dates to remember during the summer is the 17th of June, Icelandic Independence Day.
 This day is cause for festivity throughout the whole of Iceland and brings many ancient traditions back to life.
-Locals flock to the streets to join a parade, dress up and reenact ancient myths, recite poems, eat candy and dance to the live music while tourists enjoy their planned adventures under the Midnight Sun.
+Locals flock to the streets to join a parade, dress up and reenact ancient myths, recite poems, eat candy, and dance to the live music while tourists enjoy their planned adventures under the sun.

 Enjoy the local atmosphere of the country